thenewdarling/CurseOfStrahd/Wiki/Party/Jeremiah.md

 Why don't you leave?
 What?
 Why don't you leave and find a better job?
 You say you're never paid enough.
-I've always wanted to lad, did I ever tell you how I once robbed the Adventurer's guild in Malazan?
+I've always wanted to lad, did I ever tell you how I once robbed the Adventurer's guild in [[Malazan]]?
 Only several billion times.
 Well, I lost my touch after a while, tried to rob this place, and I was caught.
 What?
 You said you were the best rogue this side of the wastes!